pyladies/pyladies/www/_posts/2024/2024-03-06-pyladies-at-pycon.md

 - **PyLadies Luncheon**: Free lunch with fellow PyLadies, keep and eye out for date announcement and sign up link.

 - **PyLadies Auction (05/18)**: Register and join us for an evening of fun and refreshments while supporting the PyLadies community at the [twelfth PyLadies charity auction](https://us.pycon.org/2024/events/pyladies-auction/).

-If you want to donate an auction item please contact the auction coordinator (pycon-auction@python.org).
+# Support PyLadies

+Let's show our support to PyLadies by cheering and attending their talks at the conference!
+You can also further support our community by donating an auction item to the PyLadies Auction (contact the [auction coordinator](pycon-auction@python.org)), or by [sponsoring us].